Key Takeaways:

 As a property owner, knowing squatter rights is crucial.
 These aren’t your ordinary delinquent tenants, and knowing how the law treats them is vital before taking action against them.

-There are many laws that guard squatter rights and mean real estate owners cannot take certain actions for their removal.
+Many laws guard squatter rights and mean that real estate owners cannot take certain actions to remove them.
 This brings up a few big questions:

 - What are squatter rights?